NetBIOS (Network Basic Input/Output System)

 This time it will not give any information related to NetBIOS.
 Form given image you can read the message “Host is not found.

-Conclusion: Hence by blocking 137 admin has added a security level that will hide NetBIOS name of his system (192.168.1.128) in local network.
+Conclusion: Hence by blocking 137 admin has added a security level that will hide the NetBIOS name of his system (192.168.1.128) in the local network.

 Access Share folder via port 139

-Now let’s try to access share folder of target (192.168.1.128) using run command prompt.
-From given image you can observe that we are able to access to ignite folder.
+Now let’s try to access the shared folder of the target (192.168.1.128) using the run command prompt.
+From given image, you can observe that we are able to access to ignite folder.
 It is possible due to service “NetBIOS session service” running on port 139.

 Block port 139

-Now again let’s try to access share folder of target (192.168.1.128) when port 139 is blocked by him and figure out whether we are able to access the share folder “ignite” or not using run command prompt.
+Now again let’s try to access share folder of the target (192.168.1.128) when port 139 is blocked by him and figure out whether we are able to access the shared folder “ignite” or not using run command prompt.

-Mainly in many organization, port series from 135 to 139 are blocked in network for security reasons, therefore port 445 is used for sharing data in the network.
-Now identify whether it is vulnerable to MS17-010 using metasploit as show in given image.
+Mainly in many organization, port series from 135 to 139 are blocked in the network for security reasons, therefore port 445 is used for sharing data in the network.
+Now identify whether it is vulnerable to MS17-010 using Metasploit as shown in the given image.

 msf auxiliary(smb_ms17_010) > exploit

-From result we found host is vulnerable to MS17-010, hence we can exploit the target easily.
+From the result we found a host is vulnerable to MS17-010, hence we can exploit the target easily.